Ntalton/danube-voip/Binaries/README.md

-I have added some packages I have compiled on LEDE trunk r5242.
-Should work on LEDE 17.0.1, although untested.
+I have added some packages I have compiled on LEDE 17.04.1.
+Should work on LEDE trunk as well, your mileage may vary.